Broccoli Sprouts - What are the Benefits?

 You don’t need to consume all that many broccoli sprouts to start feeling the benefits either.
 Just add half a cup of 3-4 day old sprouts to the salad, sandwich or stir fry of your choice to begin receiving the full benefit of this antioxidant-rich, alkalizing superfood.

-If you're interested in supplementing your diet with a powerfully alkalizing broccoli supplement, you might want to check out Brocco Forte on the Water for Health website.
-If you’d rather learn more about the incredible power of chlorophyll, you might also want to consider ordering Victoria Boutenko’s book - Green for Life.
+If would like to learn more about the incredible power of chlorophyll, you might also want to consider ordering Victoria Boutenko’s book - Green for Life.

 And remember, if you have any questions about this article, we’re always happy to chat.
 Just call us on +44 (0) 1764 66211